 Ben is President of the Southeast region and responsible for overall construction operations in the south-east United States for Shiel Sexton, Inc. He provides overall leadership, execution of strategic objectives, client satisfaction, resource allocation and community investment.
 He joined Shiel Sexton in 2000 and serves on the corporate board of directors.
 Ben volunteered to be partner-in-charge of the southeast regional operations and subsequently moved to Charlotte, NC in 2007.
 Shiel Sexton has completed over $300 million put-in-place construction in the Carolinas.
 He serves on the Board of Advisors for the Charlotte Chamber, Executive Committee for Charlotte Preparatory School Board of Directors and he is a youth coach with YMCA of Greater Charlotte.
 Ben is an alumnus of the Leadership Charlotte, Stanley K. Lacy Leadership program, Diversity Leadership Academy of Indianapolis and has served on multiple not-for-profit and professional organization boards.
 He is married with two children and enjoys endurance triathlons, reading and music.

-Peter Levinson is a Senior Vice President of Wealth Management with Merrill Lynch.
-He has been providing wealth management and investment consulting services to individual and institutional clients for 25 years.
+Peter is a Senior Vice President of Wealth Management with the LMAC Wealth Management Group at Merrill Lynch.
+He has been providing wealth management and investment consulting services to individual and institutional clients for 30 years.
 He received his undergraduate degree from Duke University and earned his Juris Doctor from the University of South Carolina School of Law.
 He is married to Cindy and has 2 daughters Jill and Sophie.
-Peter is very involved in the Jewish community and has served on several boards including Temple Israel, Temple Beth El and the Jewish Community Center.
-He also plays in a rock band that performs monthly at Temple Israel Shabbat services.
+Peter is very involved in the Jewish community and has served on several boards including those for NC Hillel, Temple Israel, Temple Beth El and the Jewish Community Center.
+He also plays lead guitar in a Jewish worship band known as The Ruach (which means “Spirit” in Hebrew).
 In addition, Peter has served on the Sustainability Committee for Girls on the Run International.
-He enjoys cycling and is the founder of The COCAC, Charlotte’s best and largest early morning training ride.
+He is an avid cyclist and is the founder of The COCAC, Charlotte’s best and largest early morning training ride.
 The COCAC leaves The Corner Of Carmel And Colony roads at 5:15 a.m., SHARP, each Monday through Friday and includes a portion of The Booty Loop on the route.
 Unless the weather is inclement, this is where you will find Peter early most mornings.